(520 ILCS 5/3.2)

 or other condition, shall pay a fee of $5 and shall receive a

 stamp.
+The fee for a State Habitat Stamp shall be waived for residents over 75 years of age.
 Except as provided under Section 20-45 of the Fish and Aquatic Life

 Code, the stamp shall be signed by the person or affixed to his license or

 permit in a space designated by the Department for that purpose.

 Nothing in this Section shall be construed as to require the purchase

 of more than one State Habitat Stamp by any person in any one license year.